Aosotsi/OEISA007063/README.md

     ```bash
     python funnel_checkV4.py
     ```
-3. The script will start checking all `(i, δ)` pairs for `i` between 5 and 1000.
+3. The script will start checking all allowed `(i, δ)` pairs for `i` between 5 and 1000.
 It will print its progress and a summary upon completion.
 The key result to look for is `Failures = 0`.
-4. Optionally, the script will also generate a CSV file `funnel_detailed_results.csv` (approx. 14 MB) containing the step count and trajectory pattern for every successful case.
+4. Optionally, the script will also generate a CSV file `funnel_detailed_results.csv` (approx. 13.7 MB) containing the step count and trajectory pattern for every successful case.
 This can be disabled by setting `CSV_OUTPUT = False` in the script.

-The script's successful execution provides strong, reproducible evidence for the finite portion of the proof.
+The script's successful execution provides extremely strong, reproducible evidence for the finite portion of the proof; which holds again, for over 1 million+ (!) pairs.

 ---